vrtmrz/obsidian-livesync/docs/settings.md

 #### Batch size

 Setting key: batch_size
-Number of change feed items to process at a time.
+Number of changes to sync at a time.
 Defaults to 50.
 Minimum is 2.

 #### Batch limit